-Councillors and Council employees must:
+Councillors and Council staff must:

 - a) Avoid conflicts, whether actual, potential or perceived, arising between their official duties and their private interests.
-Private interests include the financial and other interests of Councillors and Council employees, plus their relatives and close associates. - b) Declare that there is no conflict of interest. - i.
-Council employees who become aware during the evaluation process of a potential conflict of interest, must declare this in writing immediately to the Chief Executive Officer to allow the Chief Executive Officer to decide whether the officer should continue to be involved in the specific procurement exercise. - ii.
-Where future conflicts, or relevant private interests arise, Council employees must disclose this information to the Chief Executive Officer, in writing, as soon as they become aware of the conflict of interest.

-Observe prevailing Council and Victorian Local Government guidelines on how to prevent or deal with conflict of interest situations; and not take advantage of any tender related information for personal gain.
+Private interests include the financial and other interests of Councillors and Council staff, plus their relatives and close associates. - b) Declare that there is no conflict of interest.
+Where future conflicts, or relevant private interests arise, Council staff must make their Manager, or the Chairperson of the relevant tender evaluation panel or board aware and allow them to decide whether the officer should continue to be involved in the specific procurement exercise. - c) Observe prevailing Council and Victorian Local Government guidelines on how to prevent or deal with conflict of interest situations; and not take advantage of any tender related information for personal gain.

-The onus is on the Councillor and the Council employees involved being alert to and promptly declaring an actual or potential conflict of interest to Council
+The onus is on the Councillor and the member of Council staff involved being alert to and promptly declaring an actual or potential conflict of interest to Council